[?] Subscribe To

 Also, check with your excavator to see what he would charge to supply gravel but if you use him, make sure you get it in writing in the contract!

-truck hauling dirt or gravel As you build your house, remember that you must contact the plumber to notify him in advance of starting the footings and foundations.
+truck hauling dirt or gravel As you build your house plan, remember that you must contact the plumber to notify him in advance of starting the footings and foundations.
+He will be doing the subrough plumbing after the footings and foundation are finished.
 See what his work load is like and "how far out" he is.
-Then tell him that you hope to be ready for the sub rough plumbing by "X" date.
+Then tell him that you hope to be ready for the subrough plumbing by "X" date.

 He'll put you on his calendar or tell you when he can be there.
 It's OK if things don't work out quite as planned.
 All you have to do is call him and keep him updated, and he'll reschedule you for your basement-bathroom-plumbing if needs be.